IoT technologies and protocols

 Common IoT technology challenges:

 Large data collection leads to large data storage needs.
-Several data store services are available, varying in capabilities like organizational structures, authentication protocols, and size limits.
+Several data store services are available, varying in capabilities such as organisational structures, authentication protocols and size limits.

-The volume of data collected through IoT presents challenges for cleaning, processing, and interpreting at speed.
-Edge computing addresses these challenges by shifting most data processing from a centralized system to the edge of the network, closer to the devices that need the data.
-However, decentralizing data processing introduces new challenges, including the reliability and scalability of edge devices and the security of the data in transit.
+The volume of data collected through IoT presents challenges for cleaning, processing and interpreting at speed.
+Edge computing addresses these challenges by shifting most data processing from a centralised system to the edge of the network, closer to the devices that need the data.
+However, decentralising data processing introduces new challenges, including the reliability and scalability of edge devices and the security of the data in transit.

-Strong IoT cybersecurity reaches beyond standard confidentiality measures to include threat modeling.
-Understanding the different ways attackers might compromise your system is first the step toward preventing attacks.
+Strong IoT cybersecurity reaches beyond standard confidentiality measures to include threat modelling.
+Understanding the different ways attackers might compromise your system is the first step towards preventing attacks.

 Resources to get started

-Learn how business leaders are using IoT to maintain control over data, devices, and applications.
-Gain a better understanding of what it takes to capitalize on IoT technologies and how to get your solution up and running.
+Learn how business leaders are using IoT to maintain control over data, devices and applications.
+Gain a better understanding of what it takes to capitalise on IoT technologies and how to get your solution up and running.

-Get an overview of services that address key IoT solution requirements, as well as a step-by-step progression to help you build proficiency and move toward fully functioning solutions quickly.
+Get an overview of services that address key IoT solution requirements, as well as a step-by-step progression to help you build proficiency and move towards fully functioning solutions quickly.